Defending Against Physical Adversarial Patch Attacks on Infrared Human Detection: Introduction

 To this end, we are the first to investigate defense strategies against adversarial patch attacks on infrared detection, focusing on human detection.
-We devised a computationally efficient yet effective defense method called patch-based occlusion-aware detection (POD), which efficiently augments training samples with random patches and subsequently detects them.
-Intriguingly, POD is easily generalizable to state-of-the-art infrared adversarial patch attacks that are unseen during training.
-Evaluation using state-of-the-art infrared adversarial patches optimized for shape and location~\cite{wei2023shape_attack} demonstrated that POD is robust to various shapes and sizes of adversarial patches.
-Furthermore, unlike with typical adversarial training~\cite{goodfellow2014explaining_harnessing_ae}, detection precision in a clean (i.e., no-patch) situation is improved rather than sacrificed.
+We propose a computationally efficient yet effective defense method named patch-based occlusion-aware detection (POD), which efficiently augments training samples with random patches and subsequently detects them.
+These augmented samples simulate occlusions, enabling the model to handle scenarios where human bodies may be obscured or hidden in an attack scenario.
+Intriguingly, despite its simplicity, POD demonstrates generalizability to state-of-the-art infrared adversarial patch attacks, even though the patch attacks were unseen during training.
+Additionally, evaluation using state-of-the-art infrared adversarial patches optimized for shape and location~\cite{wei2023shape_attack} demonstrated that POD is robust to various shapes and sizes of adversarial patches.
+Furthermore, in contrast to typical adversarial training~\cite{goodfellow2014explaining_harnessing_ae}, which sacrifices accuracy in clean (i.e., no-attack) situations, POD instead improves detection precision in clean situations.

+Our study highlights that state-of-the-art infrared patch attacks are not as effective as previously believed, as our straightforward data-augmentation-based defense strategy proved highly effective in countering them.
+In other words, our findings demonstrate that crafting strong, physically realizable infrared patches remains challenging.

-The contribution of this work is summarized as follows: \begin{itemize} \item We are the first to investigate defense strategies against physical adversarial patch attacks on infrared detection, opening the door to reducing the vulnerability of infrared detection. \item Our proposed defense strategy, POD, is computationally efficient and effective. \item POD is easily generalizable to state-of-the-art infrared adversarial patch attacks that are unseen during training, is robust to adversarial patches of various shapes and sizes, and improves detection precision in clean situations. \end{itemize}
+The contribution of this work is summarized as follows: \begin{itemize} \item We are the first to investigate defense strategies against physical adversarial patch attacks on infrared detection, opening the door to reducing the vulnerability of infrared detection. \item We devise a computationally efficient yet effective defense method, patch-based occlusion-aware detection (POD), which efficiently augments training samples with random patches and subsequently detects them. \item POD is easily generalizable to state-of-the-art infrared adversarial patch attacks that are unseen during training, is robust to adversarial patches of various shapes and sizes, and improves detection precision in clean situations. \item We highlight that state-of-the-art infrared patch attacks are not as effective as previously believed.
+Thus, our work encourages future research to evaluate infrared patch attacks against proper defenses, promoting a better understanding of the associated risks in realistic scenarios. \end{itemize}